Chielus/SugestioJS/README.md

 # Overview

-This is a PHP library for interfacing with the [Sugestio](http://www.sugestio.com) recommendation service.
-Data is submitted as JSON data.
-The library uses [oauth-php](http://code.google.com/p/oauth-php/) to create the OAuth-signed requests.
+This is a JavaScript library for interfacing with the [Sugestio](http://www.sugestio.com) recommendation service.
+Sugestio also has [server-side libraries](http://www.sugestio.com/libraries).
-Our Drupal and Magento modules are built on top of this generic library.

 ## About Sugestio